 - Overpayments are not allowed on externally sponsored grants and contracts (funds 500/510).
 If an overpayment occurs for an individual who is appointed to an externally sponsored grant or contract, the related costs must be moved, as soon as possible, to an unrestricted funding source.
 The Grant Accounting Office regularly monitors overpayments to ensure that the costs are moved off as necessary.
 If, however, you are aware of an overpayment situation related to an externally sponsored grant or contract in your department, please notify the appropriate Grant Accounting contact so that it can be removed promptly.

-Overpayment questions may be directed to June Lester in the Payroll Office, email@example.com or 335-2383.
+Overpayment questions may be directed to June Lester in Payroll Services, firstname.lastname@example.org or 335-2383.